 The Secret Service is investigating how the man who shot Trump got as close as he did

-The U.S. Secret Service is investigating how a gunman armed with an AR-style rifle was able to get close enough to shoot and injure former President Donald Trump at a rally Saturday in Pennsylvania, a monumental failure of one the agency's core duties.
+The U.S. Secret Service is investigating how a gunman armed with an AR-style rifle was able to get close enough to shoot and kill an attendee while injuring former President Donald Trump and others at a rally Saturday in Pennsylvania, a monumental failure of one the agency's core duties.

 The gunman, who was killed by Secret Service personnel, fired multiple shots at the stage from an "elevated position outside of the rally venue," the agency said.